 While stings can be painful, a more serious concern is the potential for allergic reaction.
 These reactions, left untreated, can lead to anaphylactic shock, hospitalization, and even death.

 Eliminating wasp nests is the only sure way to significantly reduce wasp activity, but wasps vigorously defend their nest if threatened.
 This is no job for amateurs.
 Contact our trained professionals for effective wasp control.

 While we provide thorough eradication and exclusion of nuisance insects, our service takes a different path when it comes to friendly honeybees.
 A hive of bees nearby can be a boon to a healthy garden and a benefit to your yard, and it is not difficult to live in peace with these social insects.
 Unfortunately, wild swarms of bees are under intense pressure from humans.
 This is wreaking havoc on natural pollination, harming your landscaping and the balance of nature.

 When you spot a bee in your lawn, don’t disturb it.
 Call in our speedy service for a thorough assessment of your bee population.
 We can organize a comprehensive strategy for safe coexistence between your family and the bees.
 If there are concerns about allergies, we can also organize the removal of the hive to a new location while preserving its valuable role in the ecosystem.

 Call (855) 754-6760 or contact us today for pest control on your schedule, including 24/7 emergency service.
 We are your one stop home care company!
-From our base in Waldorf, Barefoot Pest Control provides complete protection against home and yard invading pests, termites and wildlife for Waldorf, La Plata, Clinton, Upper Marlboro, and Chesapeake Beach, Maryland, as well as Northern Virginia and Washington, D.C.
+From our base in Waldorf, Barefoot Pest Control provides complete protection against home and yard invading pests, termites and wildlife for Waldorf, La Plata, Clinton, Indian Head, and Charlotte Hall, Maryland, as well as pest control in Upper Marlboro, MD.